-Our vision at Learn Africa Plc is to be the leading Learning Resource Company and to employ our resources in a socially responsible manner to provide consistently superior value to our stakeholders.
+Our vision at Learn Africa Plc is to be the leading Learning Resource Company and to employ our resources in a socially responsible manner to provide consistently superior value to stakeholders.
 As an integral part of the Nigerian society playing varied roles as an employer, partner, taxpayer and competitor, the Company is committed to the growth and development of schools and education through the provision of educational infrastructure.

-The Company impacts the society through various means including the Learn Africa Education Development Foundation, a non-profit making organisation committed to the growth and development of schools and education through the provision of educational resources and support.
+The Company impacts the society through various means including the Learn Africa Education Development Foundation, a non-profit making organisation committed to the growth and development of schools and education through the provision of educational making organisation committed to the growth and development of schools and education through the provision of educational resources and support.